-Cell lysis and protein extraction can be accomplished by a variety of methods (eg., chemical or mechanical).
-This ELISA kit has been tested on C6 cells lysed with a RIPA buffer.
-The sample preparation procedures given here are suggested guidelines only and they are based upon our in-house testing.
+Cell lysis can be accomplished by a variety of methods (eg., chemical or mechanical).
+This ELISA kit has been tested on PC12 cells lysed with RIPA buffer or by freeze-thaw cycles in a hypotonic salt buffer.
+The sample preparation procedures given here are guidelines only and they are based upon our in-house testing.
 Actual user preparations and testing procedures must be optimized for experimental conditions.
-It is expected that sample lysates will need to be diluted with Assay Diluent A prior to running the assay with RIPA buffers.
-In our testing a dilution of at least 1:4 is necessary, with higher dilutions performing more consistently than lower dilutions.
+It is expected that sample lysates will need to be diluted with Assay Diluent D prior to running the assay with RIPA buffers.
+In our testing a dilution of at least 1:10 is necessary, with higher dilutions performing more consistently than lower dilutions.